 A user management service is an application that manages users comprehensively from end to end.
 It is particularly suited for Software as a Service (SaaS) applications or other scenarios involving users from multiple organizations (multi-tenancy).

-Importance of user management
+Key aspects of user management system

 User management is essential in an enterprise setting as it allows administrators to efficiently manage resources and organize users according to their roles and needs while maintaining the security of IT systems.